udaykumarjangra/algorithms/README.md

 # ALGORITHMS

 <hr>

 ## READY FOR THE HACKTOBER FEST 😈😈

 ## ABOUT THIS PROGRAM

 The aim of this program is to help the participants explore the Open Source world and take their first step towards programming and contributing.

-If you are starting your journey in Free and Open Source Software Development, then this is the right place. 😄 This program is also ideal to coding enthusiasts who would like to challenge their problem solving skills.
+This is a great repository for the Beginers in the Open Source and the beginers in the virtual world of computer science 🤩🤩

-[REGISTER HERE](https://hacktoberfest.digitalocean.com/) to win\* a limited edition Hacktoberfest 👕Tee-shirt or a 🎍plant.
+[REGISTER HERE](https://hacktoberfest.digitalocean.com/) to win a limited edition Hacktoberfest 👕Tee-shirt or a 🎍plant.
+But you need to hurry!🥶

-Start contributing!😁😁😁
+So, Start contributing!😁😁😁

 <hr>
 ## WHAT ARE ALGORITHMS 🤓🤓